Dream Within a Dream: Exploring Infinite Realms

 What Is a Dream Within a Dream, Exactly?

-A dream within a dream is a nested sleep experience where you believe you've woken up — only to find yourself inside another dream layer.
+It's a nested sleep experience where you believe you've woken up, only to find yourself inside another dream layer.
 Sleep researchers call this a false awakening.
-According to Wikipedia's entry on false awakenings, it's a vivid scenario in which a person dreams they've woken up while still actually asleep.
-It differs from lucid dreaming — where you're aware you're dreaming — because in nested dreams you genuinely believe you're awake.
+According to Wikipedia's entry on false awakenings, it's a scenario in which a person dreams they've woken up while still actually asleep.

 What Does a Dream Within a Dream Symbolize?